Pete Cunningham (kickboxer)

 Peter "Sugarfoot" Cunningham (born March 25, 1963) is a retired Canadian 7-time World Champion Hall of Fame kickboxer, boxer, martial artist, actor and author.
-Rated by experts as one of the greatest full contact fighters of all time, Sugarfoot was a superb technician who possessed high fighting I.Q. and lightning speed.
-He retired from kickboxing in 1996 with a record of 50-1-1, having avenged the only draw of his career but only one defeated Peter, the undefeated Richard Sylla at the WKA World Title in Paris.
+Rated by experts as one of the greatest full contact fighters of all time, Cunningham was a superb technician who possessed high fighting I.Q. and lightning speed.
+He retired from kickboxing in 1996 with a record of 50-1-1, having avenged the only draw of his career but only one defeated Cunningham, the undefeated Richard Sylla at the WKA World Title in Paris.
 Cunningham's skills in the ring have been praised by many martial arts legends, including Benny "The Jet" Urquidez, Bill "Superfoot" Wallace, Chuck Norris, Dan Inosanto, Rigan Machado, Don "The Dragon" Wilson and many others.
 Cunningham maintained a high level competition throughout his career as most of his opponents were either current or former champions.
-In 1998 in San Jose, California, Peter was honored as the inaugural inductee in the I.S.K.A.
+In 1998 in San Jose, California, Cunningham was honored as the inaugural inductee in the I.S.K.A.
 Hall of Fame.

 Cunningham's nickname "Sugarfoot" is a combination of the names of two great fighters in boxing and kickboxing that his style most resembled, "Sugar" Ray Leonard and Bill "Superfoot" Wallace, and it was given to him by his peers at his first dojo in Edmonton, Canada while he was still a teenager.